 Adding big money to the value of your home does not have to mean spending big money on big changes.
-Major structural alterations and extensions are all well and good, though are beyond the realms of possibility for most.
+Major structural alterations and extensions are all well and good, though they are beyond the realm of possibility for most.

-Making the most of your home’s potential without going to extremes is all about focusing on what matters most to prospective buyers.
-Get it right and some real estate experts suggest you could add up to £30,000 to the value of your home.
+Making the most of your home’s potential without going to extremes is all about focusing on what matters most too prospective buyers.
+Get it right, and some real estate experts suggest you could add up to £30,000 to the value of your home.

 In particular, there are three simple yet effective modifications to focus on, which collectively can make a huge difference.

-Ask any home staging specialist and they will tell you the same – painting all of your interiors in neutral colours is the way to go.
-It is always advisable to create something of a blank canvas, upon which prospective buyers can visualise their own ideal interiors.
+Ask any home staging specialist, and they will tell you the same: painting all of your interiors in neutral colours is the way to go.
+It is always advisable to create something like a blank canvas, upon which prospective buyers can visualise their own ideal interiors.

-Of equal importance is to make sure your front door and porch/entrance are in a flawless condition.
-A fresh coat of paint being essential to give the best possible first impression.
+Of equal importance is making sure your front door and porch/entrance are in flawless condition.
+A fresh coat of paint is essential to giving the best possible first impression.

 Be mindful of the fact that more prospective buyers than ever before are focusing heavily on gardens and outdoor living spaces.
 With the painful memories of lockdown still firmly in the minds of most, the freedom to relax and unwind outdoors at home is becoming a top priority.

-Last but not least, a comprehensive decluttering is essential – indoors and out, with the intention of presenting your home as something of a blank canvas for would-be buyers.
+Last but not least, comprehensive decluttering is essential, indoors and out, with the intention of presenting your home as something of a blank canvas for would-be buyers.

 The more clutter you have about the place, the more difficult it becomes for visitors to picture themselves living there.
-They are more likely to focus on your chintz and trinkets, rather than your home and its interiors in general.
+They are more likely to focus on your chintz and trinkets than your home and its interiors in general.

 If necessary, fork out for a self-storage unit for a few weeks and remove everything that does not need to be there.
 A small price to pay will improve both the appeal and the potential market value of your home.